geneontology/protege-tutorial/docs/Disjointness.md

 We have introduced a deliberate mistake into the ontology.
 We previously asserted that ‘intracellular organelle part’ is a subclass of both ‘organelle part’ and ‘organelle’.
 We have now added an axiom stating that ‘organelle’ and ‘organelle part’ are all disjoint.
 We can use the reasoner to check the consistency of our ontology.
 The reasoner should detect our contradiction.

-Protégé comes with X reasoners, and more can be installed via the plugins mechanism (see plugins chapter).
+Protégé comes with several reasoners, and more can be installed via the plugins mechanism (see plugins chapter).
 Select a reasoner from the Reasoner menu (HermiT, Pellet or Fact++ will work).
 Once a reasoner is highlighted, select “Start reasoner” from the menu.

 ![](./media/image30.png)